 There are numerous web tools for DNS lookup on the Internet.
 Whois.com provides one of these tools.
 It can resolve browser-based domain names and provides information from the A, AAAA, CNAME, MX, NS, SOA, or TXT records.
 Simply enter a publicly known domain name in the query box of the web interface.

 Relevance of DNS servers for SEO and online marketing

-Also, checking the IP Addresses with DNS Reverse Lookup for backlink and off-page profile of a web site is important.
-With DNS Look Up, checking the server speed is also possible.
-As Holistic SEOs, we will continue to search about DNS and IP Addresses for better Search Engine Optimization processes.
+Also, checking the IP Addresses with DNS Reverse Lookup for backlink and off-page profile of a website is important.
+With DNS Look Up, checking server speed is also possible.
+As Holistic SEOs, we will continue to search for DNS and IP Addresses for better Search Engine Optimization processes.

 - What is Interaction to Next Paint (INP), and How to Optimize It - December 7, 2023

 - Newsletter: Definition, How It Works, Purpose, Examples, and Benefits - July 11, 2023

 - Entity Identity Creation and Management: A Feminist SEO Case Study - March 23, 2023